 The Mentalist: In the episode "Blinking Red Light", Jane gives this excuse to Lisbon for why he manipulates serial killer Panzer into talking smack about Red John so Red John kills him, claiming it was the only way to keep Panzer from continuing to kill.

-Merlin (the 1990s TV-Movie): Used by Queen Mab.
+Merlin (1998): Used by Queen Mab.
 Given that she's fighting not only for her own survival, but the survival of Magic and all the species inextricably connected with it, she admittedly has a point.

 Occasionally alluded to by Uther Pendragon in regards to his persecution of magic users.

 Very much the case when Merlin poisons Morgana at the end of season 2.
 It's heartbreaking to watch.

 Psych: Invoked in a slightly more lighthearted manner (though surprisingly seriously, considering the show) in a season four episode: through a very complex situation, Shawn has to tell Juliet that he loves her during an investigation—when, in fact, he has no intention of dating her, and is seeing someone else:

 Gus: I guess you were just doing what you had to do.
 Shawn: Yeah, the weird thing is...I think she was about to say it back to me.
 Gus: I bet she was just playing along.
 Doing what she had to do.